BigDataBiology/macrel/docs/index.md

 # Macrel

-Macrel is a computational pipeline which can
+Macrel is a computational pipeline which

-1. classify peptides into antimicrobial/non-antimicrobial,
+1. classifies peptides into antimicrobial/non-antimicrobial,
-2. classify peptides into hemolytic/non-hemolytic,
+2. classifies peptides into hemolytic/non-hemolytic,
 3. predict peptides from genomes (provided as contigs) or metagenomes (provided as short-reads) and output all the predicted anti-microbial peptides found.